AnusaNVM/docs/docs/getting-started/build-on-NVM.md

 ---
 sidebar_position: 33
-description: Why we are building nevermined
+description: What can you build on Nevermined
 ---

-# Why we are building nevermined
+# What can you build on Nevermined

 Nevermined is use-case agnostic.